projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 -  Always save/restore during VM exit/entry:

-   -  These registers must be saved every time VM exit, and restored every time VM entry
+   -  These registers must be saved for each VM exit, and restored for each VM entry
    -  Registers include: general purpose registers, CR2, and IA32_SPEC_CTRL
    -  Definition in *vcpu->run_context*